-- A student is placed on probation if s/he attains a cumulative average of C+ (2.3) or more, but less than B+ (3.3), or fails any course taken for graduate credit. - A student placed on probation due to average must remove the probation by the end of the following regular term/term by attainment of a cumulative average of at least B+ (3.3). - A student placed on probation due to course failure should retake and pass the course the next time it is offered.
-In case this condition cannot be met, the student, in consultation with the advisor, must petition the faculty.
+- A student is placed on probation if s/he attains a cumulative average less than GPA 3.3 after the completion of 27 ECTS, or fails any course taken for graduate credit. - A student thus placed on probation because of GPA must remove it by the end of the following regular term.
+This is done by achieving a cumulative average of GPA 3.3. - A student placed on probation because of course failure must retake and pass the course the next time it is offered.
+In case this condition cannot be met, the student, in consultation with the advisor, must petition the faculty/school Graduate Studies Committee.